Exiv2/exiv2/tests/README-TESTS.md

 The test suite will run the provided each command and compare the output, stderr and retval with the values you provide.

-The strings after a $ are variables either defined in this test's class or the suite configuration file.
+The strings such as **$variable** are variables which may be defined in this test's class or the suite configuration file.

 [TOC](#TOC)
 <div id="test-suite-config"/>